 Even though car accidents occur what seems like all the time, they can still be very overwhelming for those involved.
 In the aftermath, it may be difficult to determine what steps to take next; especially if there has been even a minor injury.
-Reading through these below tips, compiled by a trusted DC car accident lawyer, may help you stay calm and alleviate some of the stress commonly felt after an accident:
+Reading through these below tips, compiled by a trusted car accident lawyer, may help you stay calm and alleviate some of the stress commonly felt after an accident:

 - Seek Medical Assistance

 One of the most important steps is to ensure that you and the other people involved are safe; so you should call the emergency number as soon as possible.
 Some people refuse medical attention at the scene of the accident because they do not have any visible injuries, but this may not be such a good idea.
 You could have injuries that are less apparent, whose symptoms are being masked by adrenaline.
 Internal bleeding, concussions, and back/neck injuries are all common, costly injuries that may not be readily apparent immediately following an accident.